ig3/srf/README.md

 between reviews.
 It is the total study time for the day divided by the number of reviews.

+#### Average time per card

+This is the average total study time per day for each unique card studied, including multiple reviews for cards with intervals less than 1 day.
+It is the total study time for the day divided by the number of unique cards studied that day, averaged over several days.

 #### Cards today

 This is the total number of distinct cards viewed today and the number of